pydanny/pydanny.github.com/posts/2012-05-10-choosing-api-framework-for-django.rst

 Using django-tastypie is like playing with pure Python while using the Django ORM.
 I find it very comfortable.
 Seems really fast too.
 The documentation is incredible, and I rarely have any problems figuring anything out.
 It also supports OAuth 1.0a out of the box, which is mighty awesome these days.

-In fact, I wrote a custom OAuth2 handler for django-tastypie I wrote for `consumer.io`_ that I'm working to extract out for publication.
+In fact, I wrote a custom OAuth2 handler for django-tastypie for `consumer.io`_ that I'm working to extract for publication.

 .. _`consumer.io`: http://consumer.io